 The Token Economy - Engineering an AI's Working Memory

-Welcome back!
-In our previous post, we established the fundamental challenge: Large Language Models (LLMs) are, by design, largely stateless.
-Their impressive conversational abilities are an illusion, carefully crafted by us, the engineers, through meticulous Context Engineering.
-Today, we’re diving deep into the first pillar of this illusion: the Short-Term Conversational Memory (STCM).
+Welcome back.
+In our previous post, we established the fundamental challenge: Large Language Models are stateless by design.
+Their conversational abilities are an illusion, carefully crafted through meticulous Context Engineering.
+Now we’re getting into the first pillar of that illusion: the Short-Term Conversational Memory (STCM).

-Think of the STCM as your AI’s personal workbench.
-It’s where the immediate ingredients for the current conversational “dish” are laid out, neatly organised and ready for the LLM “chef” to use.
-Just like a chef’s workbench, this space is finite and needs constant management to remain efficient.
+Think of the STCM as the AI’s workbench.
+It’s where the immediate ingredients for the current conversational “dish” are laid out, organised, ready for the LLM “chef” to use.
+Like any workbench, the space is finite and needs constant tidying to stay efficient.

 When you chat with an AI, you expect it to remember what you just said.
-If you ask, “What’s the capital of France?” and then immediately follow up with, “And how about its population?”, you expect “its” to refer to France.
-This seemingly basic expectation requires us to explicitly inject the previous turn (both the user’s question of “What’s the capital of France?”, and the model’s answer of “Paris”) into the prompt of the second turn.
+Ask “What’s the capital of France?” then follow up with “And how about its population?” and you expect “its” to refer to France.
+That seemingly basic expectation requires us to explicitly inject the previous turn (the user’s question and the model’s answer) into the prompt of the second turn.

-The simplest way to maintain this conversational state would be to keep the entire chat history in a JavaScript array in memory.
-However, this poses immediate problems for robustness and scalability:
+The simplest approach to maintaining conversational state would be keeping the entire chat history in a JavaScript array in memory.
+That falls apart quickly:

-- Process Restarts: If our application crashes or is restarted, the entire conversation history would vanish, breaking the illusion of memory.
+- Process Restarts: If the application crashes or restarts, the entire conversation history vanishes.
+The illusion of memory, gone.

-So, we need a persistent store.
-For the sample application (that will be revealed at the very last post), I have opted for SQLite.
-While I won’t bore you with the intricate details of database systems (that’s a different blog series entirely!), it’s important to understand why this choice is relevant to our AI system design:
+So we need a persistent store.
+For the sample application (revealed in the final post), I’ve opted for SQLite.
+I won’t bore you with database internals (that’s a different blog series), but the why matters for our AI system design:

-- Embedded & Lightweight: SQLite is a serverless, single-file database.
-It lives directly within our application, making it incredibly fast for local access and trivial to deploy.
-This low overhead is crucial for performance-sensitive AI applications where every millisecond counts. (note that in this pet project this matters a lot)
+- Embedded and Lightweight: SQLite is a serverless, single-file database.
+It lives inside our application, making it fast for local access and trivial to deploy.
+That low overhead is crucial for performance-sensitive AI applications.
+(In this pet project it matters more than you’d think.)

 - Structured Storage for AI Prompts: Unlike a raw JSON file, SQLite provides structured tables.
-This ensures that every piece of a conversational turn (
+Every piece of a conversational turn (

-role,content,timestamp,conversation_id) is stored consistently, ready to be reconstructed into the precise format required by the LLM API.
+role,content,timestamp,conversation_id) is stored consistently, ready to be reconstructed into the precise format the LLM API expects.

-I have pointed out in the previous post that any other local or hosted database system could have been used, if you want you can use your favourite RDBMS or NoSQL database.
-In fact, a database such as MongoDB would be an amazing fit due to their way of storing data in a flexible manner, that could have a 1:1 mapping to the JSON format expected by the LLM API.
+I pointed out in the previous post that any other local or hosted database system could work here.
+Use your favourite RDBMS or NoSQL database.
+MongoDB would be a particularly good fit given its flexible document storage, which maps almost 1:1 to the JSON format expected by the LLM API.

-Our short term memory primarily revolves around two tables within our memory.db file: messages and conversation_summaries.
+The short-term memory revolves around two tables within our memory.db file: messages and conversation_summaries.
 The design of these tables is driven by the format modern LLMs expect for conversational turns.

 // memory/shortTermMemoryStore.js